jdowner/gist/README.rst

   $ sudo make install

-This will install the python package 'gist' to the standard location for your system and copy the license, readme, and some bash scripts into /usr/share/gist.
+This will install the python package 'gist' to the standard location for your system and copy the license, readme, and some shell scripts into /usr/share/gist.

-There is also tab-completion available for bash and fish shells.
+There are also script to provide tab-completion for bash, fish, and zsh shells.
 The scripts are installed in /usr/local/share/gist.

 There are 3 different scripts for tab-completion in bash: gist.bash, gist-fzf.bash, and gist-fzsl.bash.
 The first, provides simple tab completion and